 The UK Government’s Ministry for Housing, Communities and Local Government (MHCLG) has recently published a Statement on Planning for the Future which discusses possible ways to deliver well-designed, affordable and sustainable housing.

-The Town and Country Planning Association has a blog that includes current planning debates.
-And finally, the Policy Exchange sets out recent proposals to reform the planning system.
+Finally, the Policy Exchange sets out recent proposals to reform the planning system.

 Where can I find books and other sources of information?